JBed/Lending_Club_Data_Analysis/ReadMe.md

 ###Part1-LASSO

-Used LASSO in the glmnet package to build a perdictor of loan sucess.
+Used LASSO in the glmnet package in R to build a perdictor of loan sucess.

 ###Part2-LDA

-used Latent Dirichlet allocation (LDA) in the RTextTools package to analyse the reasons people are borrowing money.
+used Latent Dirichlet allocation (LDA) in the gensim package in pyhon to analyse the reasons people are borrowing money.

 ###Part3-Final

-Used the LDA resulte as covariats in a new LASSO model.
+Used the LDA result as covariates in a new LASSO model.
+This seems to considerably improve prediction accuracy.